MarcoDorantes/XlsxCommand/README.md

 ## Major external dependency graph
 By '*major*' we mean a dependency which provides most of the functionality for a feature.

-By '*external*' we mean a dependency whose design evolution is self-governing and separated from `XlsxCommand` cmdlet.
+By '*external*' we mean a dependency whose design evolution is self-governing and separated from `XlsxCommand`.
 ```
                                            XlsxCommand
                                             |       |